Gilles Groulx: National Film Board

-His first film with the NFB was Les Raquetteurs (1958).
+His first film with the NFB was The Snowshoers (Les Raquetteurs) in 1958.
 Co-directed with Michel Brault, and including the important contribution of sound recordist Marcel Carrière it surpassed the candid eye approach, establishing for the first time in film history, the filmmakers in the midst of the ongoing event.
 Seeking a truthful relation to the captured film reality, sound is also captured live.
 The film, not devoid of comical aspects, is also seen as an important step in anthropological cinematography.
 It captures without judgement, a social phenomenon that would have seemed unimportant in its archaism and triviality (a snowshoe convention on asphalt!), thus revealing with documented distanciation elements of popular Quebec culture that were previously disdained.

 In 1961, Groulx's focus shifted from the crowd to the individual, with his short documentary, Golden Gloves.

 Voir Miami (1962) revealed Groulx's poetic side.
 Although it presents an indictment of contemporary America, it does so in a poetic, almost lyrical style.

 In 1964, Groulx turned to a highly social and political type of filmmaking, which would be characteristic of his work to the very end.
 The Cat in the Bag (Le Chat dans le sac), his first feature-length drama, is about coming of age: for the protagonists as they face difficult political choices, and possibly for the Quebec people as well.
 Not only did Groulx write and direct the film, he also did his own editing (as he would for all subsequent films).
 In his dramas, Groulx liked to film non-professionals who were the real characters in the story or who were very similar to them and could improvise within a given situation.

 Before undertaking another feature, Groulx made the documentary short Un jeu si simple (1965), a dramatic look at the sport of hockey in the province of Quebec, and in particular, the Montreal Canadiens teams of 1950-1960.

 This was followed in 1967 by the film Où êtes-vous donc ?, a complex collage of images reflecting the daily lives of Quebeckers.
 Groulx questions their choice of lifestyle through an unconventional filmic language giving unprecedented importance to sound.
 Barraging the spectators with a disturbing mix of chanting voices, songs, quotations and advertisements from the mass media, the film is a protest against the consumer society, a denunciation of the dehumanizing mechanisms created and used by man against man.